 Switzerland’s contribution to the enlarged EU

 Poland was one of the beneficiary countries of the Swiss contribution to reducing economic and social disparities in the enlarged EU.
 A total of CHF 489 million was approved for 58 projects – the biggest bilateral cooperation programme Switzerland has ever supported.
 Over 40% of the contribution was used for the structurally weaker regions in the south-east of the country.
 Approximately one quarter of the funds were used to support projects to promote energy efficiency and renewable energies in both the private and public sectors (buildings and infrastructures).
 Poland will also be among the beneficiaries of Switzerland's second contribution.

-The Pro Helvetia Foundation was represented in Poland from 1994 to 2013, first with a branch office in Krakow and from 2005 with one in Warsaw.
+The Pro Helvetia Foundation was represented in Poland from 1994 to 2013, first with a branch office in Krakow and from 2005 in Warsaw.
 The Warsaw office was closed in 2013, and Pro Helvetia has since carried out its activities in Poland from its head office in Zurich.

 Rapperswil Castle has housed a Polish Museum since 1870, with an interruption between 1945 and 1954.
 There are also Polish cultural associations in Morges and Solothurn.